-As you begin this act of worship in your own home remember that there are many friends who are doing the same and are joining with you in worship.
-If you have Youtube then please find an appropriate version of the hymns and join in the singing.
-As you go through this time of worship try to remember this reality; you are in the presence of God who holds us all in His care and keeping.
+As we begin this act of worship for the first time in one of our churches we remember all those not able to be with us who are joining us in their own homes, we remember that there are many friends who are doing the same and are joining with us in worship.
+Although we will not be having hymns in church for those of you at home If you have Youtube then please find an appropriate version of the suggested hymns and join in the singing on-line.
+As you go through this time of worship try to remember this reality; you are in the presence of God who holds us all in His care and keeping

 Collect for the day:

 Let your merciful ears, O Lord, Be open to the prayers of your humble servants; And that they may obtain their petitions Make them to ask such things as shall please you; Through Jesus Christ your Son our Lord, Who is alive and reigns with you, In the unity of the Holy Spirit, One God, now and for ever.
 Amen.

 Our Declaration of faith